igorv43/hyperlane-validator/QUICKSTART.md

 ### 5.2 Start Relayer (Optional)

-Only if you configured BSC:
+Only if you configured relayer for BSC, Ethereum, Solana, or other chains:

 ```bash
 # Start relayer